-- 1.Use a scientific calculator - 2.Round-off numbers correctly - 3.
-Identify significant digits - 4.Use scientific notation - 5.
-Understand/use line and angle relationships - 6.Understand/use terms related to an angle(s) - 7.
+- 1. Use a scientific calculator - 2.
+Round-off numbers correctly - 3.
+Identify significant digits - 4.
+Use scientific notation - 5.
+Understand/use line and angle relationships - 6.
+Understand/use terms related to an angle(s) - 7.
 Classify triangles by their sides/angles. - 8.
 Calculate the perimeter of a polygon - 9.
 Calculate the circumference of a circle - 10.
-Calculate the area of a polygon - 11.Calculate the area of a circle - 12.
+Calculate the area of a polygon - 11.
+Calculate the area of a circle - 12.
 Apply concepts of sector and arc length of a circle - 13.
-Recognize various geometric solids such as cylinder, cone, pyramid, prism, sphere - 14.Calculate surface area and volume of various geometric solids - 15.Understand/use the concept of similar triangles - 16.Know/apply the fact that 180E = B radius radians - 17.
-Define the trigonometric functions and their values
+Recognize various geometric solids such as cylinder, cone, pyramid, prism, sphere - 14.
+Calculate surface area and volume of various geometric solids - 15.
+Understand/use the concept of similar triangles - 16.
+Know/apply the radian as a measure of an angle, convert between degrees and radians.

-18. Solve right triangles and their applications

-- 19. Understand the signs of the trigonometric function of angles greater than 90° - 20.Determine trigonometric functions of any angle - 21.
+- 17. Define the trigonometric functions and their values - 18.
+Solve right triangles and their applications - 19.
+Understand the signs of the trigonometric function of angles greater than 90° - 20.
+Determine trigonometric functions of any angle - 21.
 Solve problems using radian measure and its applications - 22.
 Understand vectors and their components - 23.
 Solve applications involving vectors - 24.
-Solve oblique triangles using law of sine and/or law of cosines - 25.Understand complex numbers and their basic operations - 26.
+Understand complex numbers and their basic operations - 25.
 Convert between forms of rectangular, and polar complex numbers